MSCowner/Download-IG/README.md

-# Download-IG-Bookmarklet
+# Download Instagram Photos/Videos

-// 中文
-介紹:
-在instagram我的珍藏頁面當中，
-你可以利用此程式來下載圖片、影片。
-你可以將程式碼添加到標籤列，
-也可以直接食用chrome console來完成指令。

-使用方法:
-進入「我的珍藏」頁面，
-打開任一文章並點擊此程式，
-即可打開圖片，
-再次點擊程式即可下載。

-// English
-Description:
-None
+### description:
+You can use **this bookmarklet** to download Instagram's photos and movies just click.

-Usage:
+### Usage:

-Go to instagram "Saved" page and click any of the post, when the post opened you can click this program to excute.
-This program will opend media(s) of the post on new tab, you can run this program again to download the media.
+1. Add **this bookmarklet** to browser's bookmark list.

+2. Go to Instagram "Saved" page.

+3. Click the post you want to download.

+4. Click **this bookmarklet** to open the photo or video.

+5. Click **it** again to download the photo.

+That's it.

+Javascript can't control another tabs, so that it's not able to download all post at just one click.

+###### *The latest version is: V2.2.*